• Skip to main content

 • working with organisations to develop public policy to support healthy lifestyle practices.

-The team implements and evaluates health promotion programs aimed at preventing long term chronic disease by targeting both:
+The team plans, implements and evaluates health promotion programs and projects within the community and hospital settings.
+These are aimed at preventing long term chronic disease and injury by targeting:

 • people who are currently well